sampatbadhe/Book-Store/.github/ISSUE_TEMPLATE/feature_request.md

 - Impact areas - Business entities and apps
 ```

-### State the Acceptance Criteria
+### Acceptance Criteria

-This section is a checklist to confirm the work done on a ticket meets the intended purpose and maps the deliverable into smaller outcomes.
+NOTE: This section is a checklist to confirm the work done on a ticket meets the intended purpose and maps the deliverable into smaller outcomes.

 ```
 Scenario -  Sending a message through the valid email address